BASEBALL / Monkeys make a come back, clinch CPBL Taiwan Series Championship

 The team with the higher winning percentage between the two half-season champions advances directly to the Taiwan Series, while the other must play a best-of-five playoff series with a one-win advantage.
 The challenger spot goes to the team with the highest overall winning percentage across the full season.

-Finishing the regular season with the second-best record in the six-team league, the Monkeys dropped their first playoff game to the Uni-Lions but won the next three to advance to the Taiwan Series.
+Finishing the regular season with the third-best record in the six-team league, the Monkeys dropped their first playoff game to the Uni-Lions but won the next three to advance to the Taiwan Series.
 They went on to lose only Game 3 against the Brothers in the championship series.

 The Monkeys overcame a four-run deficit to force extra innings after tying the game at seven runs apiece.
 In the top of the 11th inning, with a runner on first, veteran Lin Hung-yu (林泓育) launched a two-run homer to deep left field, lifting the Monkeys to their fourth win in the best-of-seven series.